-The end of Libor: the biggest banking challenge you've never heard of
+The end of Libor: The biggest banking challenge you've never heard of

 Lloyd said banks like NatWest are battling to allay concerns among corporate borrowers that the Sonia benchmark will make it harder for them to know how much interest they owe because the rate is backward looking.

-Sonia, the sterling overnight index average, is based on the average of interest rates banks pay to borrow sterling from one another outside market hours, and is published at 9:00 a.m. local time (0800 GMT) daily, after the transactions have been vetted by the Bank of England.
+Sonia, the sterling overnight index average, is based on the average of interest rates banks pay to borrow sterling from one another outside market hours, and is published at 9am local time (4pm Singapore time) daily, after the transactions have been vetted by the Bank of England.

 Borrowers taking out Sonia loans will in effect not know exactly how much interest they owe until they are required to pay.